xregistry/spec/core/spec.md

 - As its underlying domain specific document.
 - As its xRegistry metadata.

-Additionally, which variant is used is controlled by the use of the `meta` query parameter.
+Which variant is used is controlled by the use of `$meta`.
 This section goes into more details about these two serialization options.

 ##### Serializing Resource Documents

-When a Resource is serialized as its underlying domain specific document, in other words the `meta` query parameter is not used, the HTTP body of requests and responses MUST be the exact bytes of the document.
+When a Resource is serialized as its underlying domain specific document, in other words `$meta` is not appended to its `id`, the HTTP body of requests and responses MUST be the exact bytes of the document.
 If the document is empty, or there is no document, then the HTTP body MUST be empty (zero length).